 After training the student will spend approximately 6 hours in a school in the Spring term (this session excludes time to travel to and from the School, preparation and debrief time with the teacher).
 Generally, they will begin by observing lessons taught by their designated teacher and possibly other teachers.
 Later they will act somewhat in the role of a teaching assistant by working with individual pupils or with a small group.
 They may take 'hotspots': brief sessions with the whole class where they explain a topic or talk about aspects of university life.
 Finally, the student will progress to the role of "teacher" and will be expected to lead an entire lesson.

-The student will be required to keep a weekly log of their activities.
+The student will be required to keep a log of their activities and experiences at each session.
 Each student will also create resources to aid in the delivery of their subject area within the curriculum.
 Finally, the student will devise a special final taught lesson in consultation with the teacher and with the local module convener.
-They must then implement and evaluate the lesson.
+They must then implement and reflect on the lesson.

 Module can contribute to all undergraduate programmes in the Faculty of Social Sciences